Sigeth/codingame-api-node-ts/.github/ISSUE_TEMPLATE/feature_request.md

 ---

 **Add a new endpoint**<br>
-Please name the endpoint(s) that is/are not in the node, and add a link to them:
+Please name the endpoint(s) that is/are neither in the node nor in the Trello endpoints list, and add a link to them:
 - loginSite : https://www.codingame.com/services/CodinGamer/loginSite (that's an example)